Driving in Georgia: Georgia's Distracted Driving Laws

 It's more than just not texting.

-Sorry to start on such a negative note, but there are roughly 344,000 car accidents every year in Georgia.
-And most of these are simple distracted driving mistakes that are completely preventable.
+There are roughly 385,000 car accidents every year in Georgia.
+And many of these are simple distracted driving mistakes that are entirely preventable.

 What Is Distracted Driving?

-While the law in this state focuses primarily on distracted driving caused by cell phone use, you can potentially be cited for engaging in any distracting behaviors while behind the wheel.
+While OCGA distracted driving laws focus primarily on cell phone and other hand-held device use, you can potentially be cited for engaging in distracting behaviors while driving in Georgia.